cyb3rD/ES6-OOP/README.md

 Example project to solid understanging new ES6 standart OOP conceptions.
 In this project I want to learn basic conceptions of OOP in ES6 and unit testing.

+### Techonolgies

+* ES6 (ES2015)
+* Node.js v6.3.0
+* Babel transpiler
+* Jquery (2.2.3)
+* Material Design Lite
+* SystemJS (extending es6-module-loader functionality) in order to using JQuery 2.2.3 within ES6 modules
+* mocha chai - unit testing (see TODO)

+see TODO list to find more my ideas to this project

 ### Projetc installation

 0. Clone repo: